open-telemetry/opentelemetry-dotnet-contrib/src/OpenTelemetry.Instrumentation.Runtime/README.md

 #### process.runtime.dotnet.**monitor.lock_contention.count**

-Description: The number of times there was contention when trying to acquire a monitor lock since the process start.
+The number of times there was contention when trying to acquire a monitor lock since the process start.
 Monitor locks are commonly acquired by using the lock keyword in C#, or by calling Monitor.Enter() and Monitor.TryEnter().